 The Weitzman School of Design prepares students to address complex sociocultural and environmental issues through thoughtful inquiry, creative expression, and innovation.
-As a diverse community of scholars and practitioners, we are committed to advancing the public good–both locally and globally–through art, design, planning, and preservation.
+As a diverse community of scholars and practitioners, we are committed to advancing the public good–locally, nationally, and globally–through art, design, planning, and preservation.

 The University of Pennsylvania Stuart Weitzman School of Design is committed to creating an educational setting in which all students, faculty members, and staff members are valued.

 We strive to create an inclusive culture that celebrates difference and is strengthened by contributions from people of all races, religions, countries of origin, genders, ages, sexual orientations, physical abilities, learning differences, and socioeconomic backgrounds.

 We aspire to support and retain a student body, faculty and staff who are representative of the multiple communities and publics with which we collaborate and work.

 A diverse community here enhances our ability to prepare the next generation of artists, architects, landscape architects, planners, and preservationists to become leaders and innovators in a multicultural society.

 We are proud of our exceptional legacy of advancing design education, scholarship and practice, and improving the quality of everyday life through design.
 We recognize that we should measure our success not just by what we do but by how we approach our work.
 The values and guiding principles below reflect our commitment to creating a culture of trust, integrity, and fairness.

 We treat each other with respect – faculty, staff, and students – regardless of background or position

 We strive to create an inclusive environment, embracing difference and welcoming diverse perspectives

 We believe that everyone in our community should feel welcome, valued, and unafraid to ask questions or raise concerns